tonylindeberg/pyscsp/README.md

 -- discrete derivative approximation masks for computing discrete approximations
      of Gaussian derivatives and Gaussian derivative layers in PyTorch.

+-- functions for generating affine Gaussian kernels and scale-normalized discrete directional derivative approximation masks, for computing the responses to filter banks of directional derivatives of affine Gaussian kernels in PyTorch.

 ## Installation

 These modules can be installed using pip.